m-riley04/EECS-510-Final-Project/README.md

 # Building/Running
 Clone repo to desired folder and cd into /EECS-510-Final-Project/

-Use of a virtual env is reconnmended such as venv env or a Conda env if installing dependencies is not wanted on root.
+Use of a virtual env is reconmmended such as venv env or a Conda env if installing dependencies is not wanted on root.

 ### Conda
 ```bash